-All vehicle communication must be terminated before shutting down the Diagnostic Tool.
+All vehicle communication must be terminated before shutting down the diagnostic tool.
 A warning message displays if you attempt to shut down while the Scan Module is communicating with a vehicle.
 Forcing a shut down while communicating may lead to ECM problems on some vehicles.
-Exit the Scanner function before turning off.
+Exit the Scan Module before turning off.

-Before turning the Diagnostic Tool off, it is highly recommended to back up personal and saved data to a USB mass storage device on a regular basis to prevent loss in the event of system corruption or hard disk drive failure
+Before turning the diagnostic tool off, it is highly recommended to back up personal and saved data to a USB mass storage device on a regular basis to prevent loss in the event of system corruption or hard disk drive failure.

-To turn off the Diagnostic Tool:
+To turn off the diagnostic tool:

 - 1. Navigate to the Home screen.

 - 2. Select the Exit icon.

 - 3. From the Windows desktop, open the Windows Start menu.

 - 4. Select Turn Off Computer.

 - 5. Select Turn Off in the dialog box.

 The open programs close and the power turns off.